amazon-freertos/Hello_Rust_FFIs/generate_freertos_rust_bindings/README.md

 # Overview

 Test project to try generating FreeRTOS bindings for Rust.
-Targets an STM32L031K6 'Nucleo-32' board, to have a single easy test platform.
+Targets an STM32L475VG 'IoT Node' board, to have a single easy test platform.

 It's a little messy right now and the build process is a little fragmented, but it looks like the basic idea can work.